Arkay-1248/Do-Not-Go-Gentle/Readme.md

 6. Install the [Skyrim Special Edition Creation Kit from Steam](https://store.steampowered.com/app/1946180/Skyrim_Special_Edition_Creation_Kit/).
 7. You also need to start the games to the main menu in order to download all the creations.

-# Step 3 and 4 are only necessary if you modded the game without 'stock game' and cleaned the master files

 ### Wabbajack Installation